pronamic/wp-pronamic-client/readme.txt

 = 1.2.8 =
 *	Tweak - Added ABSPATH to the admin status page.
+*	Tweak - Updated Adminer to version 4.2.1.

 = 1.2.7 =
 *	Tweak - Updated Adminer to version 4.2.0.